“I already know what giving up feels like. I want to see what happens if I don’t.” —Neila Rey

 YOU’RE GOING TO HATE THE BEGINNING.

 Lesson: Take your fitness journey one rep, one workout, one day at a time.
-Baby steps is better than no steps at all.
+Consistent baby steps is better than no steps at all.

 THE FOOD PART IS HARDER THAN THE WORKING OUT PART.